pascoesean/discoparti/README.md

 This repository contains the code itself, as well as an example runthrough from two datasets from Type I Diabetes patients.
 DisCo ParTI recapitulates the known ablation of β cells in T1D patients and diseased cells are shown to preferentially resolve near known T1D associated gene signatures, such as HLA-DQ1.
 Additionally, we find a unique subset of islet-proximal acinar cells to separate by disease phenotype and are thus able to resolve finetuned molecular shifts along with broad correlates of disease.

-All custom functions are located in `scripts/functions/`, and can be used à la carte or in the example pipeline presented.
+All custom functions are located in `scripts/functions/`, and can be used à la carte or in the example pipeline presented (`scripts/DisCo_ParTI_runthrough.R`).

 Files in `\data\` are not uploaded to github because of size, but can be sent upon request.
+Two are included for ease of testing cell type proportion plotters.
 Scripts are able to completely reproduce pancreas figures by downloading fastq.gz files from the HPAP consortium.